szilamer007/RangemanSync/README.md

 # RangemanSync
 This is a custom built Casio GPR-B1000 sync application that has GPX export and OpenStreetMap based maps.
+I don't have any documentation about the communication protocol of the watch so I had to figure out everything by myself.
+This is the reason why you can expect some minor differences between my sync app and G-Shock Connected.

 ## Installation
 Just use the latest APK file on the releases page.